 Account Reviews are held at site level with key suppliers to maintain high levels of engagement, providing an opportunity for both parties to share important updates, discuss key issues, review performance metrics and agree improvement actions.
 To compliment this, we also hold Quarterly Business Reviews at a commodity level, with our key strategic suppliers, which are more focussed on group level performance (for suppliers supporting multiple sites) and provide an opportunity to share updates and review progress towards longer term strategic objectives.

-The Group screens new suppliers as part of the onboarding process.
+The Group rigorously screens and approves new suppliers as part of the onboarding process.
 As part of this screening, suppliers are required to demonstrate compliance to industrywide acknowledged policies, including those relating to human rights and modern slavery.

-During Q1 2021 Group procurement will engage with these 24 higher risk suppliers, in particular the supplier providing the product considered to be at risk of modern slavery, to ensure that they understand our zero tolerance approach to modern slavery and human trafficking and comply with our expectations in respect of labour and welfare conditions.
+During Q1 2021 our procurement function engaged with the 24 higher risk suppliers, in particular the supplier providing the product considered to be at risk of modern slavery, to ensure that they understand our zero tolerance approach to modern slavery and human trafficking and comply with our requirements in respect of labour and welfare conditions.